mlm-editorial, 29 months ago12 min read

 This is a throwback from way back when property values were rising rapidly.
 Getting on the ladder invariably meant embarking on an investment that would grow considerably in the next few years and with wages rising year-on-year, if it was a stretch at first it would soon become affordable.

 However, as we now know, it is not always guaranteed that wages will increase in line with inflation.
 Plus if you've taken on a huge mortgage to afford your dream home and recession hits, you could be left in a situation of negative equity.
 It's a real risk to take.

-Yes, cheap is good, but when selecting a mortgage it is imperative you look at the bigger picture.
-A smaller monthly payment may look attractive but is it a fixed rate or a tracker mortgage?
-Tracker mortgages could shoot up quickly if base rate rises while fixed rates ensure your monthly payment stays within budget for a specified number of years.
+Yes, cheap is good, but when choosing a mortgage, it is imperative you look at the bigger picture.
+A smaller monthly payment may seem attractive, but is it a fixed-rate or a tracker mortgage?
+Tracker mortgages could shoot up quickly if the base rate rises, whereas fixed rates ensure your monthly payment stays within budget for a specified number of years.

 It's also a good idea to consider fees.
 Does your cheap mortgage come with an enormous arrangement fee?
 Is it really the bargain it looks like?
 Additionally, look into exit fees and early repayment charges – do they correspond with your plan for the property or will they cost you dearly when you come to move in a few years?

 Homebuyers who are self-employed actually have access to the same mortgages as somebody who is in employment.
 However, where employed buyers have access to payslips, those self-employed do not.
 This means that the process of proving that you can make repayments on your mortgage could be more difficult.

 Self-employed people will need to produce an SA302 form for their earnings to be taken into account by a lender.
 If you are self-employed and need specialist advice, seek the help of a mortgage broker who has a specialism in that area.
 They will show you the full range of options available to you, and provide advice on how to put in a squeaky-clean application.